 - Sew-on fringe (optional)

-Fold your fabric in half and cut two 11″ x 26″ pieces so when your “hot dog” fabric piece is opened, you’ll have two 22 x 26 inch pieces.
-These will be large sleeves, so you can cut the length to whatever you like after it’s assembled.
+Fold the full width of the fabric in half and cut two 11″ x 26″ pieces so when your “hot dog” fabric piece is opened, you’ll have two 22 x 26 inch pieces.
+These will be large sleeves, so you can cut the length of the sleeve to whatever you like after it’s assembled.

-With the remaining large piece of fabric, fold the two outside edges in with right sides together (meaning the print you want on the outside is facing each other) and a 5″ gap in the center.
-This will accommodate your neck.
+With the remaining large piece of fabric, fold the two outside edges in with right sides together (meaning the print you want on the outside is facing each other mirror image) and a 5″ gap in the center.
+This is the front panels that will accommodate your neck opening.

 From the outside fold, cut a straight line parallel to the front of your kimono 11″ down.